5 min read

 What Correcting Common I-9 Errors Means for Your Organization

-If you’ve found errors in your I-9s or just want to avoid them altogether, then OutSolve is here to help.
+If you’ve found errors in your I-9s or just want to avoid them altogether, OutSolve is here to help.
 Whether it’s auditing existing forms, implementing automated tools, or training your team, we’re committed to helping HR simplify and strengthen compliance.

 Contact OutSolve to schedule a consultation today or learn more about our Form I-9 Employment Verification Solution today.

 Desiree Throckmorton is a seasoned HR compliance professional with over two decades of experience, including significant tenure at a Fortune 500 company.
-In her current role as a Senior Consultant, she provides expert guidance to enterprise-level clients on critical issues such as Form I-9 compliance, non-discrimination analysis, and best practices for pay equity and transparency.
+In her current role as VP I-9 Operations, Senior Consultant, she provides expert guidance to enterprise-level clients on critical issues such as Form I-9 compliance, non-discrimination analysis, and best practices for pay equity and transparency.
 Throughout her career, Desiree has demonstrated exceptional proficiency in conducting internal proactive audits and managing external reactive audits.
 She has a keen eye for identifying risk areas in recruitment practices and excels in performing adverse impact analyses on employment decisions.
 Additionally, Desiree has successfully launched comprehensive, enterprise-wide training programs focused on Equal Employment Opportunity and Form I-9 compliance.
 Desiree holds the SPHR certification and has earned a Bachelor's Degree from California State University and a Master's Degree from Roosevelt University.

 Featured Posts